 Am I eligible?

-Carer/s for a disabled person/s and who are experiencing difficulties
+- Carer/s for a disabled person/s and who are going through difficulties

 How do I apply?